Two A4 (Not a) Lost Cat posters are free but there is a charge to cover postage and packing.

 So how is this project funded?
 Are you an eccentric millionaire?

 I sold signed limited art prints of the poster to raise money to fund the original 250 free posters.
-Ongoing costs are funded by people buying my art, one-off donations and by my incredibly supportive and generous patrons (you can become a patron here if you like.)
+Ongoing costs are funded by people buying my art, one-off donations, people paying me to do talks and by people buying me a coffee from as little as £1.
 And to answer the second question – sadly not.
-This project costs me money but feels really important so I want to keep it going for as long as I can.
-If you want to buy me a coffee to help support it you can do so here.

 What other weird projects have you done?